Black Interiors Are On Trend For 2026 - But This Time With A Twist

 Warm black makes any room cozy and inviting

-There are some dos and don'ts when introducing black décor into your home, though.
-A sleek, sophisticated monochromatic black living room would look completely out of place in a charming country cottage.
-However, the warm undertones of this shade give it more versatility than that of a true black.
+There are some dos and don'ts when introducing black décor into your home.
+For example, a sleek, sophisticated, monochromatic black living room could look completely out of place in a charming country cottage.
+However, opting for a soft, matte black with strong warm undertones can provide more versatility than a true black.
 You can also bring in lighter elements such as furniture, flooring, and accents to brighten the mood.
 Definitely consider lighting, as well.
-Not enough natural light, or relying on an overhead light can make a black room feel positively claustrophobic.
+Not enough natural light or relying solely on an overhead light can make a black room feel positively claustrophobic.
 Adding a large mirror in the room will also help reflect light and make the space seem brighter.